dominickhacnguyen/OpenStreetMap/README.md

 # OpenStreetMap
-Data wrangling of Austin OpenStreetMap data using Python and MongoDB.
+Data wrangling of Austin OpenStreetMap data using Python, MongoDB, and Jupyter.